 Best Time of Year to Visit

-As at Disney World, there's really no off season for Universal, but the week after Labor Day until mid-December (excluding Thanksgiving week) and January to mid-May (excluding spring break) are known for smaller crowds, cooler weather, and less humid air.
+There's really no off season for Universal, but the week after Labor Day until mid-December (excluding Thanksgiving week) and January to mid-May (excluding spring break) are known for smaller crowds, cooler weather, and less humid air.
 And you won't have to worry about the daily thunderstorms that often plague Orlando during the warmer months.
 The summer months, when the masses throng to the parks, are the worst time for crowds and feature hot, sticky, humid days.

 Best Days to Visit